-This analysis also estimates that dilution of loads from the monitored TMDL compliance sites and represented irrigated acres would result in TMDL receiving water concentrations of 0.00015 TUc for the August 2018 event at GILSL, 0.00008 for the January 2018 event at GILSL, and 0.00029 at GILDR for the October 2017 event (Table 11, Scenario 2).
+This analysis estimates that the dilution of loads from the monitored TMDL compliance sites and represented irrigated acres would result in TMDL receiving waters showing a chronic toxic unit concentration of 0.00779 TUc for the January 2020 event at GILSL (Table 11, Scenario 2).

-Scenario 3: Reasonable "Worst Case," Upstream Receiving Water Loads Approaching Load Allocation
+Scenario 3: Reasonable "Worst Case", Upstream Receiving Water Loads Approaching Load Allocation

 This evaluation also uses the same methods as Scenarios 1 and 2 but assumes that the cumulative loads in the upstream receiving waters are 90% of the TMDL concentration-based Load Allocation (i.e., 0.9 TUc).
 This scenario represents a reasonable "worst case" scenario for receiving water conditions coinciding with exceedances at the compliance sites.
-The addition of the observed load from the compliance site would not cause the receiving water to exceed the concentration-based TMDL Load Allocation of 1 TUc for the August 2018 or January 2018 events at GILSL, or the October 2017 event at GILDR under this scenario.
+The addition of the observed load from the compliance site would not cause the receiving water to exceed the chronic toxic unit concentration-based TMDL Load Allocation of 1 TUc for the January 2020 event at GILSL under this scenario.